5 Different Cracks in Walls and Floors:

 It is a plaster with an extreme adhesion capacity, that doesn’t shrink when it dries off.
 Because of this quality, we use it to fill gaps between tiles in walls and floors, before applying plasters.
 Because of its adhesion capacity, you can use it as a first coat for plastering on tiles and marble, without sanding them first.
 You can use our Gap Levelling Plaster to repair cracks on tiled floors.
 First, cover the entire tiled floor with 1m-wide fiberglass mesh tape.
 Place the bands side by side without overlapping them.
 Then, fix them to surface with our Gap Levelling Plaster (GLP).
 Finally, when it dries, apply your desired plaster on it.

-- How to Repair Cracks in Walls Before Painting or Plastering
+- Repair Cracks in Walls Before Plastering

 - How to apply plasters in showers